D

 Technical considerations

-Although we were aware our software needed to run on low-end machines, there still were things we could not consider, for example, ultra-low resolution.
+Although we were aware our software needed to run on low-end machines, there were still things we could not consider, for example, ultra-low resolution.
 Our test sessions helped us to ensure more coverage for schools.

 Collaboration with Rwanda Education Board

 In addition, they agreed to include typing practice as an official curriculum for all Rwandan schools, which would significantly make distribution easier.
-To support the process, KOICA offered to sponsor software CD production and provide trainings for teachers.
+To support the process, KOICA offered to sponsor software CD production and provide training for teachers.

 Me demonstrating how to type